Chris Rock once asked: whatever happened to crazy?

 To which you could legitimately reply: oh, it’s right here, Chris; it’s right here.

 I’ve read The Silent Cry three times now.
 And it has become less absurd, less confusing to me on each occasion.
 Something is going on: either I am becoming increasingly strange or the more one reads the book the more the layers of crazy drop away to reveal the, admittedly diseased, heart of the narrative.
-This is, I’ve come to realise, a novel about the tension between old and new culture, about political activism, about how young people are drawn to the romance of violence and mayhem, and the romanticising of militant political ideologies, about hiding, about a feeling of baselessness, about guilt, about family.
-Shit, it’s about a tonne of things that it is easy to overlook as you gape open mouthed at the monumental insanity that is cradling these themes.
+This is, I’ve come to realise, a novel about the tension between old and new culture, about political activism, about how young people are drawn to the romance of violence and mayhem; it is about the romanticising of militant political ideologies, about hiding, about a feeling of baselessness, about guilt, about family.
+Shit, it’s about a lot of things that are easy to overlook as you gape open-mouthed at the monumental insanity that is cradling these themes.

 I am drawn Japanese culture, and one of the things I find most interesting about it is the tension, the dichotomy, between the mannered and the bonkers, the reserved and the seedy.
 So, on one end one has things like the tea ceremony, origami etc, which are examples of, and expressions of, the side of Japanese culture that is delicate, aesthetic, reserved, beautiful.
 If you were looking for a literary expression of this side you’d be best served picking up Tanizaki’s The Makioka Sisters or Kawabata’s Snow Country.
 Both novels are subtle, graceful and deceptively simple [although, for what it is worth, I prefer Kawabata].
-And then there is the darker side, the Kamikazi, the Samurai, the violent, seething, mind-bogglingly weird side of Japanese culture.
-Take the films of Takashi Miike; man, those are batshit crazy.
-Gozu?
-Happiness of the Katakuris?
-Visitor Q?
-Brilliant; and outstandingly odd and sexually charged and ultimately unnerving.
+And then there is the darker side, the Kamikazi, the violent, seething, mind-bogglingly weird side of Japanese culture.
+Take the films of Takashi Miike, such as Gozu, Happiness of the Katakuris, or Visitor Q?.
+They are brilliant; and outstandingly odd and sexually charged and ultimately unnerving.

 [Gozu by Takashi Miike]